Wrexham General railway station

 The station was first opened in 1846, later becoming part of the Great Western Railway (GWR) network and expanded in 1912.
 It is one of three railway stations in the central area of the city, one now part of General, named Wrexham Exchange, the other being Wrexham Central.
 It is the main hub for inter-city services in the area, and as a result 78% of all rail journeys (2006/07) in Wrexham County Borough start or end at the station.
 It is also a major hub for inter-city services in North Wales.

-Until the early 1980s what is now platform 4 of Wrexham General, serving the Wrexham Central – Bidston service, was a separate station: Wrexham Exchange.
+Until the early 1980s what is now platform 4 of Wrexham General, serving the Wrexham Central – Bidston service, was part of a separate station: Wrexham Exchange.